lionelmace/iks-lab/book/prepare-get-cluster.md

 ## Get a Kubernetes cluster

 1. Go to the web page given by the instructor and enter your IBM ID (the email you used to sign up) and the lab key given by the trainer.
-Make sure to select the region where the cluster has been provisioned.

     ![](./images/request-cluster.png)